 I’m a retired teacher having worked with young people at Oldham Sixth Form College for almost 20 years.
 I’m a mother and grandmother, and was the main carer for my son for over 6 years - accessing a wide range of community and hospital services.

-My voluntary work includes working with the North West Ambulance Service, I am on my GP patient group; I am a director at a local academy trust and various environmental groups protecting the environment.
+My voluntary work includes working with the North West Ambulance Service, my GP patient group and various environmental groups protecting the environment.

 In working with Pennine Care, I hope to use my professional expertise to listen to local people and communities on what matters to them and seek how we can help address or support this collectively.